12 Things To Do In Indianapolis This Weekend With Your Partner

 ♬ aquatic ambience – Scizzie

 Kick it old-school at Tibbs Drive-In.
-With four screens offering double features nightly (except Tuesdays), it’s a nostalgic experience that’s hard to beat.
+With four screens offering double features nightly (except Tuesdays), it’s a romantic experience that’s hard to beat.

 1. Gondola Rides

-Nothing says romance like a gondola ride.
-At Old World Gondoliers, you can float down the canal in Downtown Indianapolis while being serenaded by your gondolier.
+If you’re thinking about romantic things to do in Indianapolis, nothing says romance like a gondola ride.
+The Old World Gondoliers offer Venetian-style gondola rides along the downtown Indianapolis canal while being serenaded by your gondolier.

 Choose a private ride for a more intimate experience, or hop on a public ride if you’re feeling sociable.
 And if you’re tying the knot, their wedding packages are a dreamy option.